monterail/stock-app/README.md

+# Setup instructions

+1. Clone the repository: `git clone https://github.com/monterail/stock-app.git`.
+2. Open created directory and run `flutter pub get && make generate-code`.
+3. Obtain [a free Polygon.io](https://polygon.io/?auth=signup) API key, and paste it into `environment/.prod-variables -> APP_POLYGON_API_KEY_PROD` and `environment/.dev-variables -> APP_POLYGON_API_KEY_DEV`.
+4. Prepare an Android or iOS target and run `make run-prod`.
+The app will be built and ran on the target.

-# 🚀 Monterail Flutter app template 🚀
+# Built with 🚀 Monterail Flutter app template 🚀

 Flutter app template.